-The Hazardous Materials ESF is lead by a representative from Miami-Dade DERM.
-The representative is responsible for coordinating the response to the incident by mutual aid units, assigning response priority to other incidents and product identification, as well as coordinating environmental testing and development of chemical information packages.
+The Hazardous Materials ESF is lead by a representative from Miami-Dade Fire Rescue.
+The representative is responsible for coordinating the response to the incident by mutual aid units, assigning response priority to other incidents and product identification, as well as coordinating environmental (with support from PERA) testing and development of chemical information packages.